-6:20 So the people shouted when the priests blew with the trumpets: and it came to pass, when the people heard the sound of the trumpet, and the people shouted with a great shout, that the wall fell down flat, so that the people went up into the city, every man straight before him, and they took the city: It was at this time the signal was given to the people and they responded with a great shout!
-They shouted when the priest received blew with a long blast of the ram's horn.
-Can you imagine being at a football stadium and everyone shouting and the horns sounding?
-I believe the sound was even greater! - Because I can see and imagine the heavenly chorus sounding with them with exuberance.
+6:20 So the people shouted when the priests blew with the trumpets: and it came to pass, when the people heard the sound of the trumpet, and the people shouted with a great shout, that the wall fell down flat, so that the people went up into the city, every man straight before him, and they took the city.
+It was at this time the signal was given to the people and they responded with a great shout!
+They shouted when the priests blew the trumpet with a long blast of the ram's horn.
+Can you imagine being at a football stadium and everyone shouting, and the horns sounding?
+I believe the sound was even greater when you can see and imagine the heavenly chorus sounding with them with exuberance.
 This was the signal after the final march!
-As they shouted, the walls fell flat.
+I knew their hearts were beating!
+And as they shouted, the walls fell flat.
 They entered it without any difficulty.
-Israel was at war with the Canaanites, but behind these human soldiers God was waging war against sin.
+Israel was at war with the Canaanites, but behind these human soldiers, God was waging war against sin.